itshasnainkhanofficial/React-Assessment/Readme.md

 2. Pass the array of all photos through the value of the provider so it's available

 anywhere the app accesses the context

+# Module 4
+Get the JSON data with the photos information from the API and save it to context State.

+1. As soon as the Context Provider component renders, get the JSON data from this

+url:
+hitps://raw.githubusercontent.com/bobziroll/scrimba-reactbootcampimages/master/imag
+es.json